Alcohol licence applications and the process

 New manager's certificate

 You must be over the age of 20 before you can apply for a manager’s certificate.
-You also need to be currently working in licensed premises and have a minimum of five months’ experience working in licensed premises.
+You also need to be currently working in licensed premises and have a minimum of five months’ recent experience working in licensed premises.

 You’ll need to provide the following with your application: